 U.S. News & World Report and many more.

-The tiny classroom project has "been selected by the Department of Environmental Protection (DEP) to receive the prestigious 2019 Governor’s Award for Environmental Excellence."
-It was one of 17 projects selected this year.
-"DEP evaluated projects for their degree of environmental protection, innovation, partnership efforts, economic impact, consideration of climate change, and sustainability and results achieved," according to the award webpage.
+The tiny classroom project was "selected by the Department of Environmental Protection (DEP) to receive the prestigious 2019 Governor’s Award for Environmental Excellence."
+The institute's mobile power lab was one of 17 projects from around Pennsylvania to be recognized.
+"DEP evaluated projects for their degree of environmental protection, innovation, partnership efforts, economic impact, consideration of climate change, and sustainability and results achieved," according to the award

 SFU students in EDUC 431 visited the tiny classroom to learn about renewable energy and hear about our outreach to schools.
 They have been preparing math and science lessons all semester long, so this was a good connection.
 Photo Credits: Dr. Stephanie Ivory